Video Visit Features & Functions

 As Mend transitions to a fully "app-less" telehealth platform, some of our partnering healthcare organizations require patients on mobile devices to download and use the Mend Telemedicine App to connect, while others allow patients to use the default web browser on their smartphone or tablet.

-If your healthcare provider requires the Mend Telemedicine App for mobile connections, or if your mobile device is not compatible with Mend Video Visits, the features and functions available to you in a visit will be limited to "Mute Audio," "Switch Camera," and "End Call."
+If your healthcare provider requires the Mend Telemedicine App for mobile connections, or if your mobile device is not compatible with browser-based video connections, the features and functions available to you in a visit will be limited to "Mute Audio," "Switch Camera," and "End Call."

 If you are unsure whether your mobile device is compatible with Mend Video Visits, please review this article.